01 of 09

 Trends On Their Way Up

-When a new year comes, it's always a great time to look out for new decor trends too.
-And thankfully, trends for home decor don't change so fast that you can keep them going for a few years without fear of being cliché or passé.
+Trends for home decor don't change too quickly, so you can keep them going for a few years without fear of being terrible outdated.

 You can also change small things, like the shower curtain or smaller decor elements, to keep a neutral bathroom trendy and fresh.

-Looking for a way to refresh your bathroom look for the new year?
+Looking for a way to refresh your bathroom look?
 Here are a few ideas.Continue to 2 of 9 below.

 02 of 09

-If you don't like dealing with color schemes, 2018 is your chance: monochrome bathrooms are back in style.
+If you don't like dealing with color schemes, you're in luck: monochrome bathrooms are back in style.
 Monochrome is easy: choose one color and decorate with different shades of it.
 Usually, all you need is a single color strip from your favorite paint company.

 This clean, minimalist bathroom by House of Sylphina features mostly white tile (note the different textures and patterns!) and a little gold to bring some shine.Continue to 3 of 9 below.